evouga/libshell/README.md

 # LibShell

-This code implements the discrete shell energy, and its derivatives and Hessian.
+This code implements thin shell energies and their derivatives and Hessians.

 ## Kinematics